Pepperi-Addons/widgets/README.md

 ---

 ## Usage
-1.The user installs the addon
+- The user installs the addon
-2.The user configures a block on type "Wigets" on a page -> inputs the script tag that the inserted widget is using 3.Save the page (make sure its published)
+- The user configures a block on type "Wigets" on a page -> inputs the script tag that the inserted widget is using
+- Save the page (make sure its published)
-4.Configure the slug for it -> sync
+- Configure the slug for it -> sync
-5.Go to homescreen -> widget should be available 6.Path value example:
+- Go to homescreen -> widget should be available
+- Path value example:

--Lets say we have an object:
+- Lets say we have an object:
 const Object = {
   Controls:['right','left'],
   TimeStamps: {